Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Two-Sample Testing-based Estimators

 Bias and variance of the KE depend on the chosen kernel specification, but the bounds of the TE are still valid as long as the kernel function fulfills the requirements stated above.

 \begin{Corollary} For the KE, it holds:

 \end{Corollary} \begin{proof} The KE cannot exceed the ME, thus the upper bound holds.
 For the lower bound, we note the same relationship as for the TE:

-This follows since the sample mean corresponding to the ME is per construction weighted with $\kappa(0)$ (before normalization).
-Simultaneously, for extreme variance scenarios, it is possible that the weight of the minimum sample mean tends to $\kappa(0)$ as well, while the weights of the remaining means tend to $\lim\limits_{T_i \rightarrow -\infty} \kappa(T_i)$, which is required to be zero.
-The remaining steps are identical to the proof of Lemma \ref{lemma:Bias_bound_TE}. \end{proof}
+\rdd{The} sample mean corresponding to the ME is per construction weighted with $\kappa(0)$ (before normalization).
+Simultaneously, for extreme variance scenarios, it is possible that the weight \rdd{of smaller means tends to $\kappa(0)$ as well, and, for sufficiently large $M$, the $\hat{\mu}^{\rdd{\textrm{KE}}}_*$ thus might be arbitrarily close to $\min_i \hat{\mu}_i$.} The remaining steps are identical to the proof of Lemma \ref{lemma:Bias_bound_TE}. \end{proof}

-\begin{Corollary} For the KE, it holds: $\mathrm{Var}\left(\hat{\mu}^{KE}\right) \leq \sum_{i=1}^{M} \frac{\sigma_{i}^{2}}{|S_i|}$. \end{Corollary}
+\begin{Corollary} For the KE, it holds: $\mathrm{Var}\left(\hat{\mu}^{\rdd{\textnormal{KE}}}\right) \leq \sum_{i=1}^{M} \frac{\sigma_{i}^{2}}{|S_i|}$. \end{Corollary}

-The proof is again similar to \cite{d2016estimating}.
-Finally, we can generalize (\ref{eq:E_TE}) of the TE for the KE, describing the expectation for known variances. \begin{Corollary} The expectation of the KE is:
+The proof is again similar to \cite{d2016estimating}. \rd{Moreover, \rdd{in \ref{appendix:Exp_TEKE}}, we derive a general expression for the expectation of the KE for arbitrary $M$ in the case of known variances.}